logdna/python/README.md

 Type: `JSON`
 Default: `None`

 A meta object for additional metadata about the log line that is passed.
+Please ensure values are JSON serializable, values that are not JSON serializable will be removed and the respective key will be added to the sanitizedKeys array for your reference.

 ##### index_meta